kyma-project/kyma/components/helm-broker/README.md

 ## Overview

-The Helm Broker is an implementation of a Service Broker which runs on the Kyma cluster and deploys applications into the Kubernetes cluster using Kyma bundles, and the [Helm](https://github.com/kubernetes/helm) client.
-A bundle is an abstraction layer over a Helm chart which allows you to represent it as a ClusterServiceClass in the Service Catalog.
-For example, a bundle can provide plan definitions or binding details.
-The Helm Broker fetches bundles definitions from an HTTP servers.
-A list of HTTP bundles repositories is defined in the ConfigMap and can be changed in the runtime.
+The Helm Broker is an implementation of a Service Broker which runs on the Kyma cluster and deploys applications into the Kubernetes cluster using Kyma addons, and the [Helm](https://github.com/kubernetes/helm) client.
+A addon is an abstraction layer over a Helm chart which allows you to represent it as a ClusterServiceClass in the Service Catalog.
+For example, a addon can provide plan definitions or binding details.
+The Helm Broker fetches addons definitions from an HTTP servers.
+A list of HTTP addons repositories is defined in the ConfigMap and can be changed in the runtime.

 For the details about Helm Broker configuration, see [this](../../docs/helm-broker/03-04-fetch-addons-from-https-servers.md) document.
-See the [Create a bundle](../../docs/helm-broker/03-01-create-bundles.md) and [Bind bundles](../../docs/helm-broker/03-02-bind-bundles.md) documents to learn more about bundles.
+See the [Create a addon](../../docs/helm-broker/03-01-create-addons.md) and [Bind addons](../../docs/helm-broker/03-02-bind-addons.md) documents to learn more about addons.
 The Helm Broker implements the Service Broker API.
 For more information about the Service Brokers, see the [Service Brokers](../../docs/service-catalog/13-01-service-brokers.md) overview document.

 ## Prerequisites